williambeach/library/README.md

 This is a project based off of The Odin Project's cirriculum.

-This project has been offered before introduction to backend technologies such as node and therefore cannot hold memory and accounts, thus a couple of button options are superficial.
+This project has been offered before introduction to backend technologies such as node and therefore cannot hold memory and accounts, thus the account button is superficial and when you refresh the page, it doesn't save your preferences.

 Initially I used JavaScript to create the form for adding a book, but decided to reduce lines of code by creating form with html and using js to hide/show.